TheMEMOLab/cazycarve/README.md

   - [Carl M. Kobel](https://github.com/cmkobel/)

-Developed by the [MEMO](https://www.nmbu.no/en/research/groups/memo-group-microbial-ecology-and-meta-omics group at NMBU).
+Developed by [the MEMO group at NMBU](https://www.nmbu.no/en/research/groups/memo-group-microbial-ecology-and-meta-omics).
 Funded by NNF SuPAcow and EU Horizon Holoruminant.